International students

 From Heathrow Airport to Oxford

-The airline bus departs once an hour from Heathrow Airport.
+The airline bus departs approximately every twenty minutes from Heathrow Airport (during the day) with the last bus leaving Heathrow at midnight and the first bus in the morning leaving at 2am.
 The bus has charging points for your phone or laptop (remember to put your UK plug adapter in your hand luggage), toilets, and free WiFi internet access.
 You can pay in cash (£, €, US $) on the bus, or by credit or debit card in the bus station, though cheaper fares are possible when booking your tickets 14 days or more prior to your arrival.

 • Arriving at Terminal 5: the bus service to Oxford also departs from Terminal 5 next to the arrival area (stop 10), so you do not need to go to the Central Bus Station.